zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/apex-cloud/overview.md

 ### Pricing

 Currently, only API publishers have to pay to use APEX Cloud.
-Refer to [the pricing schedule for APEX Cloud on our documentation service](https://docs.developer.tech.gov.sg/docs/apex-cloud-getting-started-guide/docs/subscription){:target="_blank"} for more information.
+For more information, refer to the [indicative pricing details for APEX Cloud](https://docs.developer.tech.gov.sg/docs/apex-cloud-onboarding/docs/subscription){:target="_blank"}.

 ### Contact Us